 A CBC (complete blood count) and biochemistry panel should be run on every dog 8 years of age or more, especially if they have any of the symptoms of Cushing’s.

-The CBC might show an increase in the number of red blood cells (RBC’s).
+The CBC might show an increase in the number of red blood cells (RBC’s) and/or an increase in platelets (thrombocytosis).
 It might also show an increased WBC (white blood cell count), called leukocytosis.
 When these white blood cells are broken down, there are usually more neutrophils (neutrophilia), less lymphocytes (lymphopenia), and less eosinophils (eosinopenia).
 These white blood cell abnormalities can also be caused by the “stress response”.
 It is due to excess epinephrine and cortisol secreted in response to the actual process of taking the blood sample (those people that have passed out when their blood was taken are an extreme example of this).
 The excess cortisol secreted by the adrenals in the stress response is temporary, and part of normal physiology.
 It is not caused by Cushing’s disease.

-Cholesterol, blood glucose, and liver enzyme tests (ALT) might be elevated in Cushing’s.
+Cholesterol, blood glucose. triglycerides, and liver enzyme tests (ALT) might be elevated in Cushing’s.
 If a thyroid test is run it might be low or borderline normal.

 An elevated alkaline phosphatase (Alk Phos) is a consistent finding in Cushing’s.
 This is an enzyme that is located in the bile production area of the liver.
 The excess cortisol influences this enzyme, although growing animals, fractures, obstructions of the bile ducts, liver disease, drugs, pets with diabetes mellitus, and pets with cancer can all cause an elevated Alk Phos.
 A significantly increased Alk Phos alerts us to keep Cushing’s in our tentative diagnosis list.